talwararjun4/my-portfolio/README.md

 # Arjun Talwar's Portfolio
 This is my professional Portfolio.
-It uses AWS and React.
+It uses AWS and ReactJS.